-Item Farmer, General: Technical Competencies Demonstrated Fundamental Proficient in Tasks Completion Date N/A Α. CROPS, LIVESTOCK, AND/OR POULTRY, CATTLE (Breeding and Care) Fundamentai III T asks Date Estimated hours 2900 Observing and monitoring general conditions and administering simple medication to livestock as needed.
+Item Farmer, General: Technical Competencies Demonstrated Fundamental Proficient in Tasks Completion Date N/A Α. CROPS, LIVESTOCK, AND/OR POULTRY, CATTLE (Breeding and Care) Fundamentai III Tasks Date Estimated hours 2900 Observing and monitoring general conditions and administering simple medication to livestock as needed.
 Feed and moving livestock if pasture and/or weather conditions warrant.
 Learn safe precautions when working with livestock and/or poultry, including confinement certifications, if applicable.
 As applicable, work with breeding schedules and well as helping to access needed genetics for overall bloodline/genetic improvements.
 1. Cattle which could include Beef or Dairy 2.
 Hogs 3.
 Horses 4.
 Sheep or goats 5.
 Chickens, Turkeys, and/or Ducks 6.
-Misc. items such as honeybees Planning and preparation of crops for growing season, including normal farm and agribusiness safety practices for applicable crop and/or agribusiness, which could include but are not limited to grains, forages, fruits, vegetables, etc. 1.
-Planting 2.
-Care: general observation of crop and crop conditions during the growing season including crop scouting procedures which could include weed and pest identification to determine if additional crop management action is needed.
-3. Harvesting; determination of harvest schedule and methods as applicable. В. PRODUCT CARE, INCLUDING VALUE ADDED Estimated hours 900 Monitor harvested and stored agricultural products and/or by-products including value added products to ensure proper condition is maintained.
+Misc. items such as honeybees Estimated hours Planning and preparation of crops for growing season, В. PRODUCT CARE, INCLUDING VALUE ADDED Estimated hours 900 Monitor harvested and stored agricultural products and/or by-products including value added products to ensure proper condition is maintained.
 1. Livestock and/or livestock by-products such as milk, wool, etc. 2.
 Produce such as vegetables, fruits, nuts, and other tree products.
 3. Honey 4.
 Grains, Oilseeds, and Legumes including milling and Hybrid seed products 5.
 Harvesting and processing of livestock.
 6. Product development as applicable.
 C. MACHINERY, EQUIPMENT MAINTENANCE and REPAIR